nignatiadis/evalues-as-weights-paper/README.md

 Reproduction code for the paper:

- > E-values as unnormalized weights in multiple testing
+ > E-values as unnormalized weights in multiple testing.
+ >  Nikolaos Ignatiadis, Ruodu Wang, Aaditya Ramdas, arXiv (2022)

 This repository contains the following: